Comparing Landscapes to Develop Treatment Alternatives

 -

-Once the new landscape is saved, a notification will appear at the top of the screen that confirms it has been successfully submitted.
+Once the new landscape is saved, a notification will appear in the bottom right of the screen that confirms it has been successfully submitted.

 Tip: If you hover your mouse over the “Light Thinning; Pile Burning” it will give you the details on what the rule represents.
 They are also listed in the Treatment Rule Background